-Love Your Pet Day is on the horizon!
+Love Your Pet Day occurs during the month of February!
 Last year, we shared six ideas for how to love your pet in our post, Love Your Pet Day.
 This year, we’re going to dive into the topic of choosing the best pet for you, so the loving part is easy and second nature.

-Besides attending to his basic needs, when it comes to caring for your pet, showing him love and affection is paramount.
+Besides attending to his basic needs, when it comes to caring for your pet, showing him love and affection and keeping him healthy is paramount.
 Let’s talk facts and figures for the most popular pets on the market, dogs and cats.
 After reading this, you’ll be ready to choose a pet you’ll love.